Marta Gnyp for Zoo Magazine September 2017

 MG: What do you mean by the ‘camaraderie’?

 WK: I was at a conference in Kenya for artists from Africa, and the theme was ‘blackness’, which I felt comfortable about — but I also felt a bit on edge.
 I was interested what people’s feelings were about it.
 At the end of the day, many artists came up to me and said that in the studio, ‘blackness’ is not a subject they are thinking about.
 They live in Zambia or they live in Kenya, and they are aware that they are black, but in the studio they are simply considering other things.
 That showed me the importance of contact with artists in Africa or anywhere else in the world — it has to do with the camaraderie found in the studio.
 There are things that I can show to artists — black and white — and it has to do with the nature of what is possible in the studio, and what debt we owe to our metier.

 MG: What do you think about identity politics hijacking a big part of our current artistic discourse?

 WK: I’m not so interested in identity politics.
 I’m more interested in other principles and ways of seeing the world.
 In art, that comes from a broader perspective.
-Having said that, there is, of course, remarkable work that has been done on the subject of blackness, and on the particularitites of identity in society.
-One needs to start from the particularites of the self — that primary impulse — which in my case is Soho Eckstein and Felix Teitelbaum, middle class white South Africans with European heritage.
+Having said that, there is, of course, remarkable work that has been done on the subject of blackness, and on the particularities of identity in society.
+One needs to start from the particularities of the self — that primary impulse — which in my case is Soho Eckstein and Felix Teitelbaum, middle class white South Africans with European heritage.